treehuggeriv/archive/README.md

   - Sacrifice is inevitable but choice isn't so choose your sacrifice.
   - JP
 - No man is free who cannot control himself - Pythagoras
+- Confidence in your ability to consistently deliver will free you from insecurity.
+Only doubt prevents you from standing firmly.
+	- People may chase money/status but many are only chasing for the confidence that they think money/status will give them which dissappears as soon as money/status is threatened
+	- But the only way to create true confidence is through patterns, which are created through cold repetition rather than short bursts of passion
+- Insecurity seeps into every gesture.
+Overcome your weaknesses or make peace with them; the world has no cradle for the hesitant.
+	- Even a glimpse is enough to alter others' perception since someone without these insecurities would be so far removed from these behaviours

 # Perspective
 - Remember, everyone has their fair share of problems (e.g., distrust of partners for the wealthy) Grass is always greener on the other side